danielanoir/retirement_calculator/readme.md

 ### NEXT STEPS:

-- Add information regarding the app and assumptions through tooltips.
 - Add logic to prevent the graph from displaying negative assets.
-- Display input values as currency.
-- Display data labels assets as currency.
+- Add logic to prevent users from entering negative numbers in annual income and annual expenses. - Display data labels assets as currency.